+3.3.2.1 A negative control will be run with each panel extraction.
+If the run contains urine samples, a negative urine and positive external urine control will also be included in the run.

+3.3.4 Blanks

-- 3.3.2.1 A minimum of one external control will be run with each batch for the each panel that is run.
-The external control may be prepared in house or purchased commercially.
-The control will have a minimum of 3 compounds at a concentration greater than the LOD as noted in Table 1, at least one of the compounds will be from each instrument acquisition method. - 3.3.3 Negative Control - 3.3.1.1 A negative control will be run with each panel extraction.
-(Drug free sheep or human blood may be used) - 3.3.4 Blanks - 3.3.4.1 A non-extracted blank containing internal standard will be run directly before each case sample to rule out carryover if the sample injected before it contains the same compound.
+- 3.3.4.1 A non-extracted blank containing internal standard will be run directly before each case sample to rule out carryover if the sample injected before it contains the same compound.
 If confirmation criteria (e.g. ion ratios, RT, S/N) are not met, the analyte is not considered present.
 If confirmation criteria is met, the response of the blank will be considered.
 The area response of the blank preceding a sample must be at least 10 times less than any compound confirmed in the case sample, and must be below the limit of confirmation for any analyte confirmed in the case sample to be considered negative.
 If a blank does contain a compound, the blank and the sample can be reinjected. - 3.3.4.2 It is recommended that a blank follow any samples that exhibit a very strong response in the screen. - 3.3.4.3 To prepare blank, dilute 1 part ISTD (obtained from a blank well in the extraction plate) in 4-5 parts LCMS grade methanol.